NgoQuocBao1010/NgoQuocBao1010/README.md

 ## 🙋‍♂️ About Me

 I am a backend engineer with expertise in Node.js, MongoDB, and blockchain technology.
 Currently, I am contributing to the success of Fuixlabs company by developing scalable and efficient systems.
 While I primarily work with Node.js, I am also passionate about Python, Django, and data engineering.
-With experience in Vue.js, I am well-versed in full-stack development.
-Although I am happy in my current role, I am open to exploring new opportunities in Python or Django development.
-It would be a privilege to collaborate with you in the future.

 <br/>